AndreBaltazar8/ablac/docs/status.md

 - The self-hosted compiler builds directly through LLVM and reproduces its generated LLVM module byte-for-byte at the fixed point.
-- The hosted compiler and ordinary Abla programs build and run natively on x86-64 Linux and Intel macOS; the macOS gate covers Mach-O emission, ORC, console, filesystem, and child-process behavior.
+- The hosted compiler and ordinary Abla programs build and run natively on x86-64 Linux plus Intel and Apple Silicon macOS; the macOS gate covers Mach-O emission, ORC, console, filesystem, and child-process behavior.
 - The final-native conformance suite covers 55 programs.
 Focused gates cover the raw libc-free target, compiler extensions, programmable builds, Android cross-builds, and WASM/MVC modules.